Azure/azure-sdk-for-java/sdk/communication/azure-communication-identity/README.md

 ```

 ### Exchanging Azure AD access token of a Teams User for a Communication Identity access token
-Use the `getTokenForTeamsUser` function to exchanges an Azure AD access token of a Teams User for a new Communication Identity access token.
+Use the `getTokenForTeamsUser` function to exchange an Azure AD access token of a Teams User for a new Communication Identity access token.

 ```java readme-sample-getTokenForTeamsUser
 String clientId = "<Client ID of an Azure AD application>";